selliott512/test/README.md

 ### Deterministic

-If set to true then the random move is a function of the board state, so the same move will always be made in the same situation.
+If set to **true** then the random move is a function of the board state, so the same move will always be made in the same situation.

 ### Filter

 A subset of the moves may be chosen.
 If the filter fails to find a valid move then it reverts to randomly choosing from all possible moves.
 Valid filter values are:

-* none
+* **none**
+** Apply no filter so that all moves are considered.
+This is the default.
 * first
 * last
 * mirror